aspose-words/Aspose.Words-API-References/english/net/aspose.words/bordercollection/linestyle/_index.md

 ### Remarks

-Returns the style of the first border in the collection.Sets the style of all borders in the collection excluding diagonal borders.
+Returns the style of the first border in the collection.

+Sets the style of all borders in the collection excluding diagonal borders.

 ### Examples